Learning Outcomes

 MBE Syllabus

-For the MBE, you are required to understand the constitutional relationship between the federal government and the states, especially as it relates to the Commerce Clause.
-This article focuses your revision on:
+For the MBE, you are required to understand the constitutional relationship between the federal government and the states as it relates to interstate commerce, with a focus on the following syllabus points:

 - The scope of Congress’s commerce power and its limits.

-- The dormant (negative) Commerce Clause and its effect on state regulation.
+- The Dormant (negative) Commerce Clause and its effect on state and local regulation.

-- The test for discriminatory and non-discriminatory state laws affecting interstate commerce.
+- The distinction between discriminatory and non-discriminatory state laws affecting interstate commerce.

 Test Your Knowledge